AlJilane/Travel_Tide/README.md

 ## Usage

 To reproduce the analysis, run the Jupyter notebooks in the `Notebooks` directory.
+The notebooks can be found [here](https://github.com/AlJilane/Travel_Tide/tree/main/Notebooks).
 Start Jupyter Notebook:
    ```bash
    jupyter notebook
    ```